west-code-development/West/Doc/manual.rst

    * - **Default**
      - "XX"
    * - **Description**
-     - Determine which components of the polarizability tensor (alpha) are computed:
+     - Controls which components of the polarizability tensor (alpha) are computed:

        - "XX": alpha_xx.
        - "YY": alpha_yy.